wwarthen/RomWBW/Source/Doc/Applications.md

 "2:README.TXT" refers to FAT file README.TXT on disk unit #2 "C:README.TXT" refers to CP/M file README.TXT on CP/M drive C
-"README.TXT" refers to CP/M file README.TXT on current CP/M drive
+"README.TXT" refers to CP/M file README.TXT on the current CP/M drive

 Files with SYS, HIDDEN, or R/O only attributes are not given any special treatment.
 Such files are found and processed